Vibrant mural on a wall, featuring colourful flowers, Billy Bantam and a Fox eating sausages

 Spend the morning at Salts Mill, where you’ll find galleries, independent shops, and a world-class collection of David Hockney’s work (including his new exhibition 20 Flowers) all inside a UNESCO World Heritage Site.

-Just along the road in Shipley, you’ll find the Peace Museum where you can discover the untold stories of peacemakers and social reform.
+And be sure to visit the Peace Museum where you can discover the untold stories of peacemakers and social reform.

 A wide shot of a metal horn on a pole in front of a giant blue curtain.
 They are inside the roof of an old mill.